Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Identify the missing word in the following sentence.

-The purpose of the 'supplier management' practice is to ensure that the organization's suppliers and their performances are [?] appropriately to support the seamless provision of quality products and services.
+The purpose of the Supplier Management practice is to ensure that the organization's suppliers and their performances are [?] appropriately to support the seamless provision of quality products and services.

 - [ ] Measured.
 - [ ] Rewarded.